TIPS FOR WRITTEN TESTIMONY

 Be focused.

-Address one issue per letter, and if possible, keep the letter to one page.
-Data, research, or graphics can be helpful as long as they are directly relevant to your position.
+Speak directly to your reasons for your position on the bill.
+If possible keep testimony to one page.
+Data, recent research results, or graphics can be helpful as long as they are directly relevant to your position.

 Be personal.

-Explain how the legislation you’re writing about affects you, your family, your friends, your business or community.
+Explain how the legislation you’re writing about affects you, your family, your friends, your business or community, and perhaps most importantly, your favorite lake or lakes.

 Don’t exaggerate.

-Do not make arguments that cannot be substantiated or you will lose your credibility.
+Do not make arguments that cannot be substantiated as those are impossible to defend. and put your credibility at risk.

 Be clear.

-To either speak at the hearing via Zoom or submit written testimony: Visit www.legislature.maine.gov, and click on the “Testimony Submission” button (bottom, right) at least 30 minutes prior to the hearing.
+To submit written testimony online, visit www.legislature.maine.gov, and click on the “Testimony Submission” button (bottom right).
 At the next screen select the committee where the bill originates, then the date of the hearing.
 Finally, check the box for the bill you are addressing.
-Then:

-To submit written testimony, upload your document (Word or PDF file).
-You can also type text directly into the submission box.
+Upload your document (Word or PDF file) or type your testimony directly into the submission box.
 Below that, add your full name, town or organization in Maine (either full-time or part-time/seasonal residence), email and phone.
-Note that you may show up to speak at a pubic hearing without submitting written testimony.